Holcut History, Family Crest & Coats of Arms

-name Holcut comes from when the family resided in Holdgate, a parish, in the union of Ludlow, hundred of Munslow, in Shropshire.
+The Anglo-Saxon name Holcut comes from when the family resided in Holdgate, a parish, in the union of Ludlow, hundred of Munslow, in Shropshire.

 Early Origins of the Holcut family

 The surname Holcut was first found in Shropshire at Holdgate, Stanton Holdgate or Castle Holdgate, collectively a small village which dates back to 1185 when it was listed as Castellum Hologoti and literally meant "castle of a man called Helgot," from an Old French personal name + the Latin castellum.

 Alternatively, the place name could have come from the Old English word "hol" meaning "hollow" or "sunken" and the Old Norse "gata" or "road."